Skip to content

 Organisation

 Finding the right system to handle your to-do list is really a personal preference.
-Some use their email inbox as a tasks list (would not recommend, but eh you do you), some like to have them in a notebook for the satisfaction to physically tick the box, you really need to find what works for you.
+Some use their email inbox as a tasks list (would not recommend, but hey you do you), some like to have them in a notebook for the satisfaction to physically tick the box, you really need to find what works for you.

 I usually alternate between: